 Community enCompass -Youth

-Our neighbor Mike is a Big Red who joined the Youth Empowerment Program (YEP!) when one of the YEPs knocked on his door a few summers ago and invited him.
+Our neighbor Mike is a former Big Red who joined the Youth Empowerment Program (YEP!) when one of the YEPs knocked on his door a few summers ago and invited him.
 “I thought it might be a good way to kill some time.
 Didn’t have much to do, so why not?” he remembers thinking.
 Little did he know, that YEP would embrace him like family and become family.

 Community enCompass believes that our youth are our future, but we also believe that youth are our TODAY.
 Over 10 years ago, in a series of “listening conversations”, neighbors told us that they felt there was little opportunity for youth in the city.
 Youth were feeling lost and forgotten, their talent and potential unrealized.